Having issues when setting up your recording device? Choose a category below and select your platform to find specific resolution steps.

 - Try switching your OTG adapter with an External Powered USB hub, as the power draw from mobile devices may not be sufficient to power up your device.

-- Play audio through the USB interface using some "regular" app, like spotify to see if the interface is supported
+- Play audio through the USB interface using some "regular" app, like Spotify to see if the interface is supported

 - Check the manufacturer's specifications to ensure your recording device is Class Compliant and Compatible with iOS devices.